mina-tang/Opti_ML_Project/README.md

 ## benchmark
 The benchmark consist of the following problems:
-- P1: simple CNN (2c2d) for classification on the Fashion MNIST dataset
+- P1: simple CNN (2c2d) for classification on the Fashion MNIST dataset, evaluated on accuracy
+- P2: VAE (2 linear layers for both encoder and decoder) for generation on MNIST, evaluated on the loss
-- P2:
+- P3 :